splatterdodge98/spotify.py/README.md

     6. type: String.
 The type of the device, eg: "Computer", "Smartphone", "Speaker", etc.
     7. volumePercent: Integer.
 The current volume, in a percentage (eg: 75 = 75%).
 Can potentially be None.

+External ID: Corresponds to the Album JSON object given in the Spotify Web API documents, with some types omitted for simplicity's sake.
+Listed below are the object's attributes and their corresponding types:
+1. ean: String.
+What "type" of album it is, "single", "album", or "compilation".
+2. isrc: Dictionary of artists on the album, with the key being the name and the id being the value ({name:id})
+3. upc:

 PlaylistObject: Corresponds to the Playlist JSON Object given in the Spotify Web API documents, as well as the simplified version.
 Listed below are the object's attributes and their corresponding types:
     1. collaborative: Boolean.
 Returns true if the owner allows other users to modify the Playlist, false otherwise.